Understanding U.S. Work Visas (2026 Guide): Types, Requirements & How to Apply

 Key facts:

-• Subject to annual cap (lottery system)
+• Subject to annual lottery cap

 2. L-1 Visa (Intra-Company Transfer)

-• L-1A: For managers or executives
+• L-1A: Managers & executives

-• L-1B: For specialized knowledge employees
+• L-1B: Specialized knowledge employees

 3. O-1 Visa (Extraordinary Ability)